 The exterior of the farm has transformed so much in the last two years, and all our work will come to fruition next spring.
 We plan to have all of the projects wrapped up, new grass planted, and the landscaping finished, and I just cannot wait.

-Anyway, that was a long explanation to say this: On busy days, when a million projects are going on, I like to have a simple dinner that is easy to put together, takes little effort or time, and tastes like we’re enjoying an exquisite meal in a fancy restaurant.
-Smothered pork steaks with creamy onion gravy is the perfect recipe to check those boxes.
+Anyway, that was a long explanation to say this: on busy days, when a million projects are going on, I like to have a simple dinner that is easy to put together, takes little effort or time, and tastes like we’re enjoying an exquisite meal in a fancy restaurant.
+Smothered pork steak with creamy onion gravy is the perfect recipe to check those boxes.

 The rich onion cream sauce is cooked with the juices from the pork steaks, yielding such a flavorful sauce that tastes amazing with potatoes or rice.